core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 ### Well-Known KUDOS Resource # {#well-known-kudos-desc}

 According to this specification, KUDOS is transferred in POST requests and 2.04 (Changed) responses.
-If a client wishes to execute the KUDOS procedure as initiator without triggering any application processing on the server, then the request sent as first KUDOS message must target a KUDOS resource, e.g., at the Uri-Path "/.well-known/kudos" (see Section 6.3), or at an alternative Uri-Path that can be discovered, e.g., by using a resource directory {{RFC9176}}.
+If a client wishes to execute the KUDOS procedure as initiator without triggering any application processing on the server, then the request sent as first KUDOS message must target a KUDOS resource, e.g., at the Uri-Path "/.well-known/kudos" (see {{well-known-kudos}}), or at an alternative Uri-Path that can be discovered, e.g., by using a resource directory {{RFC9176}}.

 In order to discover a server's well-known KUDOS resource and possible other KUDOS resources, client applications can use the resource type "core.kudos" (see {{rt-kudos}}).